 - A friend and colleague died of heart failure in the weeks before surgery, and I spent several weeks grieving and dealing with various work crises created by his passing.

 - Record wildfires blanketed Seattle in smoke, making it impossible to go outside, and severely triggering my asthma.
 My surgery was in Spokane 5 hours east, where fires ranged even stronger, and the air quality was often 150+.

-- My wife ended up having to go to care for family with illness, leaving me home alone for the week before surgery.
+- My wife ended up having to go to care for family, leaving me home alone for the week before surgery.
 I also had to fall back to my mother as my caregiver.

 - I was co-chairing the ACM ICER 2021 conference the week before surgery.
 As fun and rewarding as it was to help bring our community together for a second time virtually, it wasn’t really a great time to be in charge of my community’s major research conference!

 - The delta variant was surging throughout the country in the week prior, leading many hospitals to cancel elective surgeries such as mine.
 My date could be moved at any time because of vaccine and mask refusal abundant in rural and red eastern Washington.